lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Chapter 1.
 Introducing Advanced Nuxt Web Development

-    Get to know the abstract of this course, who it is for, and what it will cover, as well as the course requirements and where to download the example code files.
-Get to know Composition API and its benefits comparing to Option API.
+    Get to know types of apps and find out where Nuxt falls in line with.
 Start a Nuxt project with Nuxi (Nuxt scaffolding tool).
-Explore Nuxt's project structure such as the `/pages/` and `/assets/` directories.
-Learn to customize your Nuxt app with the `nuxt.config` and `.env` files.
+Explore Nuxt's project structure such as the `/server/` and `/public/` directories.
+Learn about customizing your Nuxt app with the `nuxt.config` file.

-    * Knowing the Course
-    * Migrating to Composition API from Option API
     * Knowing Nuxt and Starting Nuxt projects
-    * Exploring the Nuxt Project Directory Structure
+    * Understanding the Nuxt Project Directory Structure
     * Making Custom Configurations in Nuxt Projects

 * Chapter 2.
 Creating Pages, Layouts, Composables, Plugins, Utilities, and Middleware